 B.A., University of Chicago; J.D., University of California Berkeley

-Before entering private practice, Professor Gerzhoy clerked for the Honorable Kermit V. Lipez of the United States Court of Appeals for the First Circuit.
+Before entering private practice, Hilary clerked for the Honorable Kermit V. Lipez of the United States Court of Appeals for the First Circuit.
 She received her J.D. from the University of California Berkeley School of Law (Boalt Hall), where she served as Online Editor of the California Law Review and a teaching assistant for the Legal Research and Writing Program, and where she received the Prosser Award for Written and Oral Advocacy.
 She received her B.A. from the University of Chicago, graduating Phi Beta Kappa.